JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework1.md

 ### Questions to be answered using the dataset
-- For global:
+- For global (all the data sets):
   1. Is there a big difference in air quality in various regions of the world?
   2. Where are the areas with the best average air quality in the world and where is the worst?
   3. Is the air quality related to the country’s development and national conditions?
   4. Is the air quality related to the country's geographic location (such as latitude and longitude)?

-- For region:
+- For region (the specified data set used in this project):
   1. What time of day air pollution is the most serious and the possible causes?
-  2. What is the general variation trend of the open air quality during a day?
+  2. What is the overall trend of the open air quality throughout the day, and what relevant suggestions can be given to users based on the air quality index?
   3. How much air quality index is we hope to maintain or pursue?
   4. What actions need to be taken to reduce pollution to achieve our expected air quality?